bridgecrewio/bridgecrew-orb/README.md

     - bridgecrew/scan:
         directory: "./terragoat"         # tell bridgecrew where is the directory you want to scan
         soft-fail: true                  # do not fail the workflow in case vulnerabilities have found
-        output: "cli"                    # Report output format one of cli, json, junitxml
         api-key-variable: BC_API_KEY     # use bridgecrew api key to create violations in bridgecrew app
 ```